liblime/jspec/README.md

 ## Mock Ajax Requests

-JSpec supports generic Ajax mocking which is usable with any JavaScript framework via 'jspec.xhr.js'.
+JSpec supports generic Ajax mocking which is usable with any JavaScript framework via _jspec.xhr.js_.
 The API is comprised of two functions, `mock_request()` and `unmock_request()`. `unmock_request()` is automatically called after each specification to restore the default functionality of XMLHttpRequest, so it is uncommon to call `unmock_request()` directly.
 Below is a jQuery example: